miketreacy/go-demo/notes.md

       - Go routines are executed concurrently on a single CPU core
    - PARALLELISM: multiple threads executing code at the exact same time (requires multiple CPU cores)
       - Go routines are executed in parallel on multiple CPU cores
+"Do not communicate by sharing memory; instead, share memory by communicating"
+   - Do not communicate by locking variables between threads
+   - Communicate by sending values from one concurrent piece of code to another

 ### GOROUTINES
 - go routines:
+   - lightweight "threads"
+      - in reality they are not real parallel threads
+      - they are pieces of code that get scheduled among multiple os threads that makes execution concurrent
+      - go routines can share an os thread with other go routines
    - an engine that executes code in a given process.
    - when a goroutine hits a blocking call, then the goroutine has to wait
    - while waiting, it passes control flow back to the main goroutine